 Earth Day Patch Contest for Students

-The Earth Day Patch Contest is step one in bringing awareness and develop consciousness about the environmental conditions of our planet and North Dakota.
-Students who participate will develop a patch design using five colors to incorporate some aspect of Earth Day including environmental awareness, respect for Earth, water quality, wildlife or habitat conservation in North Dakota.
+Students who participate will develop a patch design using five colors incorporating an aspect of Earth Day such as environmental awareness, respect Earth, water quality, wildlife, or habitat conservation in North Dakota.

 The contest is open to students in grades K-12.
 Winners are chosen from three grade categories (K-4, 5-8 and 9-12 grades).
 Each winner will receive an outdoor kit, which includes a pair of binoculars and field guides.
 The grand prize patch design winner is chosen from one of the three winning age categories.

 In addition, the grand prize winner will have their design displayed on the recognition patch, be featured in North Dakota OUTDOORS and on the Game and Fish website.
 Contest entry deadline is March 1.

 Details about the contest can be found at gf.nd.gov/education/earth-day-patch.
 For additional information, contact Sherry Niesar, Earth Day Patch Contest coordinator, at 701-527-3714 or email email@example.com.